1414C/jiffy/README.md

 Jiffy applications do not support the revocation or automatic renewal of JWT tokens.
 Instead, a cross-process cache of user information is maintained via a group-membership service.
 The service ensures that changes to user information (create/update/delete) are disseminated to all running instances of the jiffy generated application.
 Consequently, in jiffy-based applications it makes sense to discuss user access revocation from the perspective of an administrator making a call to the user-API to perform general user deletion or deactivation.

 It would be possible to alter jiffy to create self-renewing JWT's, but then the client developer would need to examine the Authorization field in the response header.
-It is possible to set the token-expiry for an arbitrary length of time - say 12 hours instead.
+It is possible to set the token-expiry for an arbitrary length of time - say 12 hours via the 'jwt_lifetime' configuration key.

 ### Authorizations & End-Point Security